Frederikssund/Alternativ-QGIS-installation/Readme - english.md

 ** ** If your IT department wants to make a .msi based install, you can package the prepared program folder (which also contains the template to user folder) and a shortcut for starting QGIS (for example for location on the desktop).
 You just have to edit "qgis-prepare.bat" and remove a single command line in the file.
 The command is designed to create a shortcut on the desktop, but this is superfluous as the msi-package already contains this shortcut.
 The command line is clearly marked using comments in the file "gqis-prepare.bat".

-After rool-out of the msi package the first start-up of QGIS by the user will complete the installation as described in "RUN" phase point.3
+After roll-out of the msi package, the first start-up of QGIS by the user will complete the installation as described in "RUN" phase point.3

 ### Alternative installations